xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-WINDOW.SIZE   Changes the size of the active window
+WINDOW.SIZE&nbsp;&nbsp;&nbsp;Changes the size of the active window

 Return to [top](#Q)